 my-new-hostname.local.
 If you don't set a custom hostname, the device will default to

-The standalone version of balenaOS is meant as an excellent way to get started with Docker containers on embedded systems and you can read more about this over at balena.io/os.
+os download), via balena.io/os, or manually built via Yocto are the same balenaOS images as those downloaded from balenaCloud but are unconfigured, and will not connect to the balenaCloud servers, but still make use of the Supervisor to keep the containers running.
+This version of balenaOS is meant as an excellent way to get started with Docker containers on embedded systems, and you can read more about this at balena.io/os.

-The balenaOS userspace tries to package only the bare essentials for running containers while still offering a lot of flexibility.
-The philosophy is that software and services always default to being in a container, unless they are generically useful to all containers or they absolutely can’t live in a container.
-The userspace consists of many open source components, but in this section we will just highlight some of the most important services.
+The balenaOS userspace packages only provide the bare essentials for running containers, while still offering flexibility.
+The philosophy is that software and services always default to being in a container unless they are generically useful to all containers, or they absolutely can’t live in a container.
+The userspace consists of many open source components, but in this section, we will highlight some of the most important services.

-We use systemd as the init system for balenaOS and it is responsible for launching and managing all the other services.
-We leverage many of the great features of systemd, such as adjusting OOM scores for critical services and running services in separate mount namespaces.
-Systemd also allows us to easily manage service dependencies.
+systemd is the init system of balenaOS, and it is responsible for launching and managing all the other services.
+BalenaOS leverages many of the great features of systemd, such as adjusting OOM scores for critical services and running services in separate mount namespaces. systemd also allows us to manage service dependencies easily.

-BalenaOS uses NetworkManager accompanied by ModemManager, to deliver a stable and reliable connection to the internet, be it via ethenet, wifi or cellular modem.
-Additionally to make headless configuration of the device’s network easy, we have added a
+BalenaOS uses NetworkManager accompanied by ModemManager, to deliver a stable and reliable connection to the internet, be it via ethernet, WiFi or cellular modem.
+Additionally, to make headless configuration of the device’s network easy, there is a

 /etc/NetworkManager/system-connections.
 So any valid NetworkManager connection file can just be dropped into the boot partition before device commissioning.